IoTaWatt doesn't advertise.

 Output data can be graphed, analysed and compared with other pvoutput contributors over various time periods.

-While pvoutput is primarily focused on monitoring energy generation, it also provides equally capabable facilities to upload and monitor energy consumption data.
-Both solar generation and energy consumption data can be combined to
+pvoutput is primarily focused on monitoring energy generation, it also provides equally capabable facilities to upload and monitor energy consumption data.
+Both solar generation and energy consumption data can be combined

 provide a 'Net' view of energy being either generated or consumed live.